pzentenoe/vault-101/labs/lab-02.md

 To complete this lab, you need:

 - Complete the previous lab.
-- A computer with any of this operating system: MacOS, Linux or Windows.
+- A computer with any of these operating systems: MacOS, Linux or Windows.
 - The latest version of Docker installed on that machine.
 - The Vault CLI (you can find the installation instructions [here](https://www.vaultproject.io/docs/install/))